 It is possible to add additional Switchboard users who can access the Switchboard interface.
-This is done via the Users tab at the top of the main codec list (Figure 39).
+This is done via the Users tab at the top of the main codec list (Figure 44).
 This allows for the creation of accounts for users that can later be deleted.
 Several user accounts can be created with unique passwords.

-Comrex Switchboard Welcome, Franklin Roosevelt Audio Codecs Contact Lists Sharing Users Sign Out User has been added to your Account L × + Add New User Name Username Email Phone Franklin Roosevelt Franklin franklin@ww2.com e ¢Edit Josef Stalin Josef josef@ww2.ru o ¢Edit Winston Churchill Winston winston@ww2.co.uk 876-987-34 56 of Calt
+Comrex Switchboard Welcome, Franklin Roosevel Audio Codecs Contact Lists Sharing Users Sign Out User has been added to your Acco sunt. x Users + Add New User Name Username Email Phone Franklin Roosevelt Franklin franklin@ww2.com G Edit Josef Stalin Josef josef@ww2.ru o g Edit Winston Churchill Winston winston@ww2.co.uk 876-987-3450 6 ot Edit

-FIGURE 39 USERS TAB
+FIGURE 44 USERS TAB